ccerv1/blog/essays/marathon.md

 Running the right marathon means picking a worthy goal and constructing a system for measuring and staying accountable to steady progress.
 This is easy to say but exceptionally hard to do.

 I don't have a good blueprint for how to do this.
 In retrospect, I can see that I've run my share of "marathons" in domains like learning new languages, playing musical instruments, and building technical skills.
-In most cases, I didn't start down any of these paths by viewing it as a marathon.
+In most cases, I didn't start down any of these paths by viewing thenm as marathon endeavors.

 The only common thread I've found to choosing the right marathon is to be open to new experiences and, if something feels right, put more time into it.
 Then, create some real accountability that forces you to improve.
 It's incredible how we somehow manage to find 4-6 hours per week to put into something when we view it as non-negotiable or highly enjoyable.

 There's value in chasing an arbitrary number.
 If you can reduce your goal to a simple but hard to game metric, then you can measure progress and hold yourself accountable.
 But make sure the number you're chasing truly correlates to a goal that is meaningful to you.
 If not, then you're probably running the wrong marathon.

+In my case, I'd like to run a marathon or two this year.
+I just haven't chosen the right one yet

 (Disclaimer: I ran a half-marathon several years ago and it was awesome.)